 As Idaho reopens its economy, it is important that we continue to keep our families and communities safe through the use of face masks.
 The Idaho State Independent Living Council developed a face mask guide to help individuals identify which face mask is most appropriate for them.
 Click HERE to view the guide.

 This past week, Justice in Aging and 45 other national and state organizations partnered in sending a letter to the Centers for Medicare and Medicaid Services requesting better protections for nursing facility residents during COVID-19.
-The request included the following six recommendations: Require immediately that nursing facilities disclose whether residents or staff have been infected … Continue reading National and State Organizations are Seeking Better Protections for Nursing Facility Residents During COVID-19
+The request included the following six recommendations: Require immediately that nursing facilities disclose whether residents or staff have been infected … Continue reading Better Protections for Nursing Facility Residents

 Please be cautious of the imposter phone and email scams.
 With the US census starting, the political season heating up, and well, just methods of scamming are becoming more refined, government imposter phone and email scams have increased.
 Here is an excellent notice released by the Administration for Community Living on January 30, 2020.
-ACL has partnered … Continue reading Please be cautious of the imposter phone and email scams
+ACL has partnered … Continue reading Be informed: imposter phone and email scams